hpi-swa-teaching/CalDavClient/packages/SCM-WeekView.package/SCMWeekViewDay.class/README.md

-A single day in week view.
-It contains the actual events.
+A single day in the week view that holds the events happening on that day as well as a TextMorph stating the date.